tylerhall/Shine/README.markdown

+# April, 2019 Update

+I've been using Shine (and so have quite a few other Mac developers) to succesfully run my software business for the last ten years or so.
+Unfortunately, due to my own unique business requirements, I forked Shine privately for [my company](https://clickontyler.com) a long time ago.
+It's gained tons of new features and improvements, but most of them are tied to my own needs and haven't made their way back into the open source version.
+So, I'm archiving this repo.

+I'm still more than happy to answer questions about the project and provide help and guidance for anyone using it or if you just have general questions about setting up a Mac software business outside the Mac App Store.
+Feel free to [contact me](https://tyler.io).

+# About Shine

 Shine is a web-based dashboard for indie Mac developers.
 It's designed to manage payment and order processing with PayPal and generate and email license files to your users using the [Aquatic Prime](http://www.aquaticmac.com/) framework.
 It even uploads each revision of your app into Amazon S3 and can produce reports from your users' demographic info (gathered via [Sparkle](http://sparkle.andymatuschak.org/)).
 It also serves as a central location to collect user feedback, bug reports, and support questions using the [OpenFeedback framework](http://github.com/tylerhall/OpenFeedback/tree/master).

 This specific GitHub project is a complete rewrite of the previous version that was hosted on Google Code.
 Normally, I'm not an advocate of rewriting something that works, but in this case I felt it was needed.
 The original release (two years ago) was written in a very short period of time in a rush to release my first OS X application.
 This version uses an upgraded version of its PHP framework and is designed with future plans in mind.